Cumberland Valley Subdivision: 1910–1930: Into Harlan County

-1930-1986: Expansion and the Switchback
+1930–1986: Expansion and the switchback

 In 1923, the L&N and the Atlantic Coast Line Railroad (ACL) entered into a joint agreement to begin operating the Carolina, Clinchfield and Ohio Railroad (CC&O).
 With the new agreement, plans were made to connect the Cumberland Valley Division with the CC&O mainline at Spears Ferry, Virginia, just west of Gate City.
 Plans were made to build the connection from the end of the L&N line in Chevrolet, Kentucky, under Cumberland Mountain, and on towards Spears Ferry.
 Construction on the connection began in October 1927.
 All told, 13.6 miles of track were constructed, along with a 6,244-foot tunnel under the mountain.
 The Harlan-Hagans route was opened on December 1, 1930, at a cost of $5.3 million.
 Further plans for the CC&O Connection were scrapped due to financial uncertainty, and the L&N opted to leave the switchback in place.
 As an alternative, the L&N opted would obtain trackage rights over the Interstate Railroad, now Norfolk Southern Railway, from Norton to reach the railroad.
 The switchback and trackage rights, now from Big Stone Gap, remain in use to this day.

 By 1939, there were at least eight separate branches constructed in Bell County, including one at Fourmile; one up Straight Creek from Pineville; one that ran up Clear Creek to Chenoa; a branch up Puckett Creek at Blackmont; and another up Bennett's Fork in Middlesboro.

 The year of 1952 would see the end of passenger service at Middlesboro.
 The L&N would replace the double-tracked portion of the line between Corbin and Harlan Junction with centralized traffic control (CTC) in 1956.

-1986-present: Big Stone Gap Connection to present
+1986–present: Big Stone Gap Connection to present

 In early 1986, now-owner CSX Transportation constructed a new bridge and a connection to the Norfolk Southern Railway (ex-Southern Railway) at Big Stone Gap, Virginia, utilizing that railroad's Appalachian District as a new route to the Clinchfield main.
 The following year, the original mainline between Cumberland Gap and Hagans would be removed and abandoned.

+Active branches

+C&M Branch

+The C&M Branch is a 22.6 mi branch line that extends from the CV mainline at Heidrick, Kentucky near Barbourville to mines around Manchester.
+The line parallels Kentucky Route 11 for its entire length.
+It begins up Little Richland Creek, before crossing over into the Kentucky River watershed at Girdler, Kentucky, and following Collins Creek onto Manchester.
+This line was originally built by the Cumberland and Manchester Railroad and opened to traffic on January 1, 1917.
+The branch line would be acquired by the L&N ten years later.